Moddable-OpenSource/pebble-examples/readme.md

 > **Note**: The compass has also been implemented but there's not currently a good way to test that, so it is not included here.

+### Pebble System

+- `helloconnected` – Subscribes to the notification that indicates when the watch is connected to the phone app and its PebbleKit JS app.

 ### User experience
 The APIs used here are a little rougher as the runtime simultaneously supports APIs from RockyJS, Pebble native graphics, and Moddable's Poco.
 This will get ironed out.